 How Do Onboarding and Customer Support Compare?

 Pin’s onboarding starts with a free tier that requires no credit card and no sales call.
 You can create an account, run searches against 850M+ profiles, and evaluate candidate quality before spending anything.
-That self-serve model means teams can start producing results in hours, not weeks.
-Pin holds a 4.8/5 rating on G2 - the highest-rated AI recruiting software on the platform.
-That rating, combined with 20,000+ users across 2,000+ organizations and a founding team that built and sold Interseller to Greenhouse, signals a product that holds up in production, not just demos.
+That self-serve model means teams start producing results in hours, not weeks.
+Search “pin.com reviews” and you’ll land on a 4.8/5 rating on G2 - the highest-rated AI recruiting software on the platform.
+Combined with 20,000+ users across 2,000+ organizations and a founding team that built and sold Interseller to Greenhouse, those reviews signal a product that holds up in production, not just demos.

-Noon AI requires a sales conversation before you can access the platform - no free tier, no self-serve trial.
-That matters for teams evaluating tools before committing budget.
-You can’t compare Noon AI’s results against Pin’s without going through a demo-and-sales cycle that typically takes days or weeks.
+Noon AI requires a sales conversation before you can access the platform, with no free tier and no self-serve trial.
+Teams evaluating tools on a budget can’t see results without first running a demo-and-sales cycle that often stretches across days or weeks.
+That gating matters most when you’re trying to compare Noon AI’s output against Pin’s before you commit.

 Independent Noon AI reviews are limited because the platform is relatively new and access is gated behind a sales process.
-Most available Noon AI reviews come from early beta users or investors rather than large-scale production deployments - making it harder to evaluate real-world reliability before committing to a demo cycle.
+Recruiters researching Noon recruiting capabilities online find few production benchmarks.
+Most available Noon AI reviews come from early beta users or investors rather than large-scale deployments, which makes real-world reliability hard to evaluate before committing to a demo cycle.
 Support responsiveness matters because downtime during active hiring campaigns directly costs candidates.
 A recruiting platform that’s slow to respond when outreach timing matters is a tool that’s working against you.
-Pin’s growing user base of 10,000+ validates its ability to support teams at scale.
+A growing user base of 10,000+ validates Pin’s ability to support teams at scale.
 Noon AI, as a newer entrant, hasn’t publicly disclosed user count or support infrastructure details - which makes it harder to evaluate reliability for mission-critical hiring workflows.

 How Do Pin and Noon Handle Compliance and Security?